HISTORY OF WCUCC

 Susan Langner was hired in 2011 as the church’s first full time Director of Youth Ministry, focusing on teens.
-Susan is currently our student pastor.

 Today WCUCC has over 550 members and 285 in average weekly attendance.
 Wednesday evening worship, fellowship, and learning is offered during the school year.
-There are youth groups and Sunday school classes for all ages, with six Sunday morning classes for adults, Bible Studies during the week and many other study and fellowship opportunities.
+There are youth groups and Sunday school classes for all ages, with five Sunday morning classes for adults, Bible Studies during the week and many other study and fellowship opportunities.
 Excellence in music and great care for and participation by young children are high priorities.
 Sports activities continue to be popular, as is the annual “Holly-Day Bazaar” that welcomes over a thousand visitors and raises money for mission and special church projects.